preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 4. Edit settings for the new Page Variation and click "OK" to save the changes.

-Edit contents for a Page Variation
+Edit contents of a Page Variation
 --------------------------------------
-When more than one version of the page exists, the editor can select variation to work with in the list in the lower left corner:
+When more than one variation of the page exists, the editor can select variation to work with in the list, in the lower left corner:

 .. image:: select-variation.png